interactivereport/cellxgene_VIP/README.md

 cd cellxgene_VIP
 ./config.sh
 ```
-## 3. Run cellxgene by specifiying the single cell h5ad file along with the host and the port, use "ps" to find used ports to spare
+## 3. Run cellxgene by specifiying a h5ad file storing scRNA-seq data along with the host and a port, use "ps" to find used ports to spare, see https://chanzuckerberg.github.io/cellxgene/posts/launch for addtional options.
 ```bash
 ps -ef | grep cellxgene
 cellxgene launch --host <xxx> --port <xxx> --disable-annotations --verbose <h5ad file>